f5alliances/f5_ansible_use_cases/docs/index.rst

 2. Download the f5_ansible_use_cases Repo on the Ansible host

-   - IP: Ansible control node from the inventory.txt file
+   - IP: Ansible control node IP from the inventory.txt file
    - username: studentx
    - password: provided while running the provisioner in f5_vars.yml